---

 Server Actions are queued.
 Using them for data fetching introduces sequential execution.

-export mode outputs a static site without a runtime server.
-Features that require the Next.js runtime are not supported, because this mode produces a static site, and no runtime server.
+`export` mode outputs a static site without a runtime server.
+Features that require the Next.js runtime are [not supported](/docs/app/guides/static-exports#unsupported-features), because this mode produces a static site, and no runtime server.

-In export mode, only GET Route Handlers are supported, in combination with the dynamic route segment config, set to 'force-static'.
+In `export mode`, only `GET` Route Handlers are supported, in combination with the [`dynamic`](/docs/app/guides/caching-without-cache-components#dynamic) route segment config, set to `'force-static'`.

 This can be used to generate static HTML, JSON, TXT, or other files.